877-852-8463CareersLocationsPatient PortalRequest Appointment

 What Causes Heterochromia?

+So why do some people have two different colored eyes?
 The causes of heterochromia typically depend on whether the condition is congenital, or if it’s acquired.
 Both exhibit in the same way, but at different times in a person’s life.
 The causes behind them can vary pretty drastically.

 Congenital Heterochromia